The Feng Shui of your bed, headboard and bed frame are critical to the overall Feng Shui of your space and daily experiences.

-During Feng Shui consultations, clients frequently ask me to evaluate the Feng Shui of their bed and share the key factors to look for when purchasing evaulating their current bed or what to look for when buying a new bed.
+Below are the keys to evaluate the Feng Shui of your current bed and what to look for when purchasing a new bed.

 I've found some common mistakes that people make or are making that may be having an impact on their relationships, health, wealth and more.

 In this video, I share five great tips for you to consider when evaluating your current bed or to help you decide if it is time to purchase a new bed based on your goals and what may be best from a Feng Shui perspective to help you sleep better at night, attract prosperity, support your confidence and well-being and improve your love life.

 1. Let The Chi Circulate: An appropriate bed should have legs , ideally on each corner, elevating it above the floor.
 This allows the air and chi to circulate beneath it, assisting with the healing nature of rest.
 This simple act of enabling the chi to circulate under the bed can help with fertility and also health issues.

 Removing all items from under the bed also helps the chi to circulate.
 If you need that space for storage – perhaps because you live in a small apartment with few closets – you can store linens and clothing in well-organized boxes or a trundle drawer.
 Avoid storing weapons, sharp objects or anything metal underneath the bed.

 When you place the bed in the room, it should be positioned so that the chi can flow around both sides.
 This article explains the command position, which is the ideal location for a bed.